bjankord/color-swatch/packages/color-swatch-docs/getting-started.md

 :::

-Once you have the color swatch package installed, you can import the web component into you app.
-This will add `color-swatch` to the `window.customElements` definitions
+Once you have the color swatch package installed, you can import the web component into your app.
+This will add `color-swatch` to the `window.customElements` definitions.

 ```js
 import 'color-swatch';